Rahulshahare/react-native-web-basic-build/README.md

 Basically the setup is set in such a way that the app will have two entry points, one for React and anather for React-Native.
 Writing the code once and build for both is a idea, and the React-Native-Web is the the main source of magic in this app.
 This library will convert our react-native components into web elements.

-There are bunch of tool with autoConfiguration like [expo](https://expo.io)
+There are bunch of tool with autoConfiguration like [expo](https://expo.io), Expo is a framework and a platform for universal React applications.
+It is simple to setup, optimizes the web build, and provides dozens of additional cross-platform APIs.

 Below is a Screenshot of Final Build of Web App.